mvolkmann/blog/src/smalltalk/30-development-environment.md

 open the World menu and select "Windows...Restore all Windows".
 This does not update windows to use a newly selected theme.

+## Push Pins

+By default, menus close after a selection is made or by clicking outside them.
+To keep a menu open until it is explicitly closed, click its push pin in the upper-right corner.
+This applies to the World menu and the "New morph..." menu.
+Any others?
+I wish it applied to the "Open..." menu!

 ## Background Image

 To add a background image to the `WorldMorph`: